rayxke/kiritos-classroom/site/content/english-debate/assignment2.md

 Me: But Keary I submitted why is my grade so low?

-Keary: Did you submit an *individual* paper along with your group video?
+Keary: Did you submit the final draft of your paper?
 Were all deliverables submitted on time?
 Was the paper well researched with sufficient sources?
-Did the group video resemble an informative broadcast with proper editing and group particpation?
+Did you have a meaningful part in the Lincoln Douglass Debate?